 Does Green Tea Contain Caffeine?

-The answer is: Yes, green tea or green tea contains a certain amount of caffeine per cup.
+The answer is: Yes, green tea or green tea naturally contains a certain amount of caffeine per cup.
 Caffeine in green tea is very special because it is bound to other valuable ingredients and is therefore absorbed by the body differently, namely more slowly and sustainably, than the caffeine in coffee.

 Green Tea to Start the Morning

-Like white or black tea, green tea is also obtained from the tea plant, which contains caffeine as well as other valuable ingredients.
+Like white or black tea, green tea is also obtained from the tea plant, which naturally contains caffeine as well as other ingredients.
 However, unlike the previously mentioned teas, green tea differs in the way it is processed.

 The Perfect Brewing Time for Green Tea